 - What’s going well?

 - What do we need help with?

-The Leadership council exists to support the frontline staff councils described above to develop and push forward their agendas; whilst focusing on successes and unblocking challenges where necessary.
+The Leadership Council exists to support the frontline staff councils described above, to develop and push forward their agendas, whilst focussing on successes and unblocking challenges where necessary.

 If you would like more information please email us